antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 * Under *Sample Filter* we want to select the subset of samples involved in the tocilizumab study, both before and after treatment.
 Therefore, select *Select a track (subset):* **drug (3 cat)** and check both **tocilizumab (12)** and **untreated (20)**, click **ok**.
 Click **Next**.
 Click **Next** again on the following page.

 The list shows the genes that are differentially expressed before and after treatment.
 * To see in which pathways these genes play a role, this time we click on **Gene Ontology Analysis**.
 What pathways show a difference before and after therapy?
-Look at the color scheme, therapy: no >= yes means that the genes where higher expressed before than after treatment.
-Is this what you would exprect?
+Look at the color scheme, therapy: no >= yes means that the genes were higher expressed before than after treatment.
+Is this what you would expect?
 * The page with the list of differentiating genes is still opened.
 This time click the button Heatmap(zscore).
 ---